dhirajgagrai/linux-kernel-dev-setup/README.md

    **Note:** I have `maoth` as the username.
 Make changes as required.
 We are using `kernel-dev` as the name for container.

-3. After exiting from above, we may have to start the container:
+3. After exiting from above, we may have to start the container (not sure):
    ```sh
    docker start kernel-dev
    ```